Growing Continually In Faith with Confirmation Classes

 Midweek Confirmation FAQs

 - When and where do the classes meet?
 Midweek Classes meet on Wednesday evenings during the school year from 6:45 to 8:00 pm.
 Pastor Mech’s 7/8 class is in the Church Fellowship Hall.
-The Grade 6 class meets in one of the School Building classrooms.

 - Are parents required to attend the classes?
-Parents are encouraged to attend class with their children.
+Parents are encouraged to attend class with their grades 7/8 children.
 Your support and presence communicates to your child that their faith development is important to you.
 Parent participation enhances the learning too.

 - The Ten Commandments